hasura/graphql-engine/docs/graphql/manual/migrations-old/manage-metadata.rst

 actions with your CI/CD workflows.

-In case you need an automated way of applying/importing the metadata, take a look at the :doc:`CLI-Migrations <./advanced/auto-apply-migrations>` Docker image, which can start the GraphQL engine after automatically importing a mounted metadata file.
+In case you need an automated way of applying/importing the metadata, take a look at the :doc:`CLI-Migrations <auto-apply-migrations>` Docker image, which can start the GraphQL engine after automatically importing a mounted metadata file.